 Level up Armour for Better Stats

 You can level up your armour by finding faeries and interacting with them.
 You'll have to trade rupees and materials, but you can level up your armour to have better defence or protection from the elements.

 Initially, I'll say to avoid Guardians.
 They're very powerful early game and can kill you in one strike.

-However, once you're more comfortable with controls (and probably after you've completed the Ta’Loh Naeg shrine (which comes pretty early in the game)), you can parry and shoot the Guardian back with its own laser beam to kill it.
+However, once you're more comfortable with controls, and probably after you've completed the Ta’Loh Naeg shrine (which comes pretty early in the game), you can parry and shoot the Guardian with its own laser beam.

-To parry, get your shield out.
-It doesn't need to be a special one- any standard shield will do.
+To parry, take your shield out.
+It doesn't need to be a special one—any standard shield will do.
 As soon as you face up against a Guardian, press down on the left-trigger and hold your shield in front of you.
 Hold it there until you see the blue light flash.
-As soon as the blue light flashes, hit the A button, and your shield will deflect the blue laser beam back at the Guardian and kill it!
+As soon as the blue light flashes, hit the "A" button, and your shield will deflect the blue laser beam back at the Guardian and kill it!

 Some stronger Guardians will require you to hit them with a few beams of light, but you can do it!
 Practice a few times with some of the Guardians in the Great Plateau, and then get out there and start taking those suckers down!